kiwix/kiwix-apple/README.md

 Once satisfied with the quality of the app in TestFlight, we can proceed with the Kiwix release process.

-The release process is triggered by a by [GitHub Release](https://github.com/kiwix/kiwix-apple/releases).
+The release process is triggered by a [GitHub Release](https://github.com/kiwix/kiwix-apple/releases).
 Only the version released (to Testflight) that way can be then sent to approval to Apple.
 Once approved by Apple, we can release them to the